Comparison with Solidity Contracts

 There are two mitigations here.
 The first is that in CosmWasm, you don't need to call out to solidity libraries at runtime to deal with size limits, but are encouraged to link all the needed code into one wasm blob.
 This alone removes most usage of the external contract references.

 The other mitigation is allowing users to quickly find verified rust source behind the wasm contract on the chain.
-This approach is used by etherscan, where developers can publish the original source code, and it will compile the code.
-If the same bytecode is on chain, we know can prove it came from this rust source.
+This approach is used by etherscan, where developers can publish the source code, and it will compile the code.
+If the same bytecode is on the chain, we know can prove it came from this rust source.
 We have built the deterministic build system for rust wasm, and have simple tooling to validate the original source code .
 We also released a code explorer that allows you to browse contracts and locally verify the source code in one command.

 This is an exploit that takes advantage of the RLP encoding mechanism and fixed 32-byte stack size.
-It does not apply to our type-checking json parser.
+It does not apply to our type-checking JSON parser.

 This is a general problem with all blockchains.
 The signed message is gossiped among all nodes before a block is formed.
 A key miner/validator could create another transaction and insert it before yours (maybe delaying yours).
-This is often not an issue, but shows up quite a bit in distributed exchanges.
+This is often not an issue but shows up quite a bit in distributed exchanges.
 If there is a standing sell order at 90 and I place a buy order at 100, it would normally just match at 90.
-However, a miner could insert two transactions between, one to buy at 90, then other to sell at 100, then delay your transaction to the end.
+However, a miner could insert two transactions between, one to buy at 90, then the other to sell at 100, then delay your transaction to the end.
 You would end up accepting their offer at 100 and they would make a profit of 10 tokens just for doing arbitrage.

 This is also an issue in high-frequency trading and any system that relies on ordering between clients to determine the outcome, just more pronounced in blockchain as the delays are on the order of seconds, not microseconds.
-For most applications this is not an issue, and for decentralized exchanges, there are designs with eg. batch auctions that eliminate the potential of front running.
+For most applications, this is not an issue, and for decentralized exchanges, there are designs with eg. batch auctions that eliminate the potential of front running.